Ogundipejeremiah/SALES-ANALYSIS/README.md

 - How efficient is the business overall?

 ---
 ### 🔑 KPI Highlights

-- **Total Sales**: ₦2,297,201
+- **Total Sales**: $746K
-- **Total Profit**: ₦286,397
+- **Total Profit**: $96K
-- **Total Quantity Sold**: 3,279
+- **Total Quantity Sold**: 13K

-➡️ While revenue is strong, profit is modest.
-Further investigation into low-performing products and high quantity with low profit is needed.
+➡️ While total revenue is strong at $746K, the profit of $96K reflects a modest margin.
+Quantity sold is high at 13K, indicating strong sales activity, but further analysis is needed to improve profitability.

 ---